-What are excess claims fees and multiple dependent fees?
+What are USPTO excess claims fees and multiple dependent fees?

 What are excess claims?

-Excess claims fees come into play only in a US nonprovisional patent application.
-The USPTO initial filing fees for a utility nonprovisional application include the basic filing fee, search fee and examination fee.
+In a US nonprovisional utility patent application, the USPTO will charge additional government fees for claims that exceed certain limits.
+The standard USPTO initial filing fees include the basic filing fee, search fee and examination fee.
 These standard initial filing fees allow an applicant to file up to 20 claims, of which 3 may be independent.
 Therefore, any independent claims over 3 or any total claims over 20 will be considered excess claims which will require payment of an excess claims fee.
 There are no excess claims fees in filing a provisional or PCT application.

 Need to file a US national stage or conventional priority application?
 Contact Vic at vlin@icaplaw.com or call (949) 223-9623 to request a flat rate cost estimate for filing your US patent application.

-For a small entity, each independent claim in excess of three costs $240 and each total claim in excess of 20 costs $50 (as of the date of this post).
-These fees are double for a large entity.
-So, excess independent claims are obviously much more expensive than having a high number of dependent claims that push total beyond twenty.
+For a small entity, each independent claim in excess of three and each total claim in excess of 20 will carry additional costs.
+These fees are more than double for a large entity.
+Generally, the excess independent claim fee is significantly higher than the excess total claim fee.

 Try to remember “3/20” when it comes to US nonprovisional utility applications.
-Every independent above 3 will cost $240 each.
-Every claim above 20 total will cost $50 each.
-Large entities will pay double these fees.
+Every independent above 3 will incur additional costs.
+Every claim above 20 total will cost more.
+Large entities will pay more than double these fees.

 How much is the USPTO multiple dependent claim fee?

-A non-provisional application containing a multiple dependent claim will be charged a USPTO multiple dependent claim fee, which is currently $430 for a small entity.
-Proper multiple dependent claims can significantly increase the total number of claims, which may also lead to excess claim fees.
+A nonprovisional application containing a multiple dependent claim will be charged a USPTO multiple dependent claim fee, which is several hundred dollars for a small entity.
+Furthermore, multiple dependent claims can significantly increase the total number of claims, which may also lead to excess claim fees.

 Can claims be amended after initial filing to avoid additional claim fees?

-Yes, in both US national stage applications and 35 USC § 111(a) nonprovisional applications.
+Yes, claims in both US national stage applications and 35 USC § 111(a) nonprovisional applications can be amended after the initial filing.
 If a US national phase application is filed with excess or multiple dependent claims, the USPTO will issue a Notice of Insufficiency.
 The applicant can then reduce USPTO fees by amending the claims to reduce or eliminate excess claims and multiple dependent claims [see 37 CFR § 1.492].

-The same opportunity will be provided in a Section 111(a) US nonprovisional application that is not a national phase filing.
+The same opportunity will be provided in a Section 111(a) US nonprovisional application that is not a national stage application.
 The applicant will receive a Notice of Missing Parts which will trigger a deadline for filing a Preliminary Amendment to cancel and amend claims [see MPEP § 607 III].

 Need help with your patent claims?